-With an iPhone you a few choices when it comes to backing up your device, you can use iCloud, you can backup to your computer with iTunes, or you can use a third-party app.
+With an iPhone you have a few choices when it comes to backing up your device, you can use iCloud, you can backup to your computer, or you can use a third-party app.
 If you have an Android phone, the options are similar, you can backup your settings to Google and you can use additional software to sync your data.

 This next step is super important.
 In order to protect your data and also for the benefit of the next person who will own the smartphone, you need to perform what’s called a factory reset.
 Remember to back up your data before doing so, as this process returns your phone to the state it was in when you just bought it.
 Every phone model out there has a setting that starts this process, so it shouldn’t be that hard for you to perform a factory reset on it – just make sure that there’s nothing else left on it that you didn’t save.

 On the iPhone you can find the factory reset option in Settings –> General –> scroll down to Reset –> tap on Erase All Content and Settings.

 On Android you can find the factory reset option in Settings, tap on Backup & reset, then tap Factory data reset and Reset phone.

 It is recommended that you take out the SIM card from your old smartphone, especially if you plan to put it in the new smartphone you’re buying.
 However, that being said, it isn’t really necessary if the new smartphone is coming with a SIM card installed.
 Perhaps what’s even more important is that you remember to remove any SD cards installed in your phone.
 If you have an iPhone, this isn’t a concern for you as iPhones don’t have SD card slots, but if you own an Android smartphone and have installed an SD card, you definitely don’t want to forget to take that out for use in your new phone.